michnik1/VHX-OpenMPI/README.md

         -Implementd using OPAL's Registration Cache to improve performance -Generally used for data large message sizes (can be configured)

-In addition, **copy-in-copy-out** (CICO) data transportation can be used for messgaes of smaller sizes or when XPMEME is not available
+In addition, **copy-in-copy-out** (CICO) data transportation can be used for messages of smaller sizes or when XPMEM is not available

 * Lock free synchronization
   VHX does not rely on locks or atomic function to achieve synchronization between processes.
 Instead it utilizes a single writer-many readers scheme for the handling of control variables